ErichDylus/Open-Source-Law/forms/legal/Foundation Bylaws (DAO).md

 Section 4.
 The Foundation, by duly authorized power under the Charter or by DAO Resolution, may delegate Foundation operational decision-making for anything reasonably related to the Purposes to the [NAME] DAO, including any and all disbursement, management or other usage of the [NAME] DAO treasury or any funds which are or become within the Foundation’s possession or control, in accordance with the majority and quorum requirements of such Proposal (if applicable), the [NAME] DAO governance protocols, the Charter, and herein.

+// Directors are instructed to carry out all DAO Resolutions where applicable, unless prohibited/limited by law

 Section 5.
 The Foundation’s directors (the “Directors”) shall observe, implement, carry out, action, and execute any and all DAO Resolutions with best efforts and in a commercially reasonable and timely manner, subject to any applicable limitation on any Director pursuant to any fiduciary duties to the Foundation, statutory requirements of the Act, and the Charter, and where applicable and necessary for entering into agreements or arrangements on behalf of the Foundation.

 **ARTICLE 3.
 OFFICES.**

+// required in many jurisdictions, usually accomplished by a corporate services company

 Section 1.
 The principal registered office of the Foundation shall be at [REGISTERED ADDRESS].
 The Foundation shall have a designated registered office in accordance with law and shall maintain it continuously.
 The Foundation may have offices at other places within and outside the [JURISDICTION].

 **ARTICLE 4.
 MEMBERS.**

+// No members for a full, non-hierarchical DAO wrapper in this form.
+Some "instructive" DAO wrappers have the DAO as a member instructing the Foundation.

 Section 1.
 The Foundation shall not have Members presently.
 The Directors may at a future time, only if expressly instructed by DAO Resolution, create one or more classes of membership.
 In such case, the membership classes and members individually must be created or admitted in keeping with the Purposes and the Act.

 **ARTICLE 5.
 BOARD OF DIRECTORS.**

+// again emphasizing the corporate powers of the Board are governed by the vote of the beneficiaries

 Section 1.
 General Powers.
 Subject to the limitations of the Charter and these Bylaws, all corporate powers shall be exercised by or under the authority of the Directors collectively (the “Board of Directors” or “Board”) as instructed or permitted by DAO Resolution, and the management and affairs of the Foundation and actions of the Directors pursuant thereto shall be governed by vote of the beneficiaries in accordance with the applicable thresholds, restrictions, guidelines and parameters in the code and pursuant to the governance protocols of the [NAME] DAO in all respects, subject to any applicable limitation on any Director pursuant to any fiduciary duties to the Foundation, statutory requirements of the Act, and the Charter.